XJes6/Battle-Server/README.md

 * ***int main(void)***
-   > Here is where we implement the usage of Select to perform the actions of the clients and servers whether that be by input or broadcasting.
-Select typically utilizes a list of file descriptions to recognize who and what it is performing actions for whether it be the number of clients or for the server itself (monster).
+   > Here is where we implement the usage of Select to perform the actions of the clients and servers for multiple Inputs and Outputs.
+Select typically utilizes a list of file descriptions to recognize who and what it is performing actions for whether it be the number of clients or for the server itself.
 Once the server and the amount of connections has been established, the program then beings to accept up to four clients. when has clients have been recognized then the battle simulation commences where the monster and player generators are initialized.
-A queue is used to track the input of options that the clients/players choose, and Select then recognizes these inputs to determine who chose what behavior and enact it upon the monster(server).
-Once the Select has discovered the action choose by each client then the action is then broadcasted to all clients and to the server.
-The server is influenced by the choice and the remaining clients are simply notified.
+A queue is used to track the input of options that the clients/players choose, and Select then recognizes these inputs to determine who chose what behavior and enact it upon the monster within the server.
+Once the Select has discovered the action chosen by each client then the action is then broadcasted to all clients.
+   The server is influenced by the choices and the remaining clients are simply notified.
 Additionally, a chat system has been developed so that between choosing their battle options, clients are able to communicate before facing the enemy.
+Once a choice has been chosen, that client will not be able to type or chat anymore until all four are done choosing but the client can still listen to other clients.
+____
+## Client.c
+### Program Structure and Design

+* ***void *get_in_addr(struct sockaddr *sa)***
+   > The purpose of this function is to gather the address of the server.

+* ***int main(void)***
+   > Here we are essentially opening our connectoin and gathering the clients who are apart of the game.
+The client simply uses Select by utilizing the standard in and and the information that it gathers from the server.
+Based on these two sources we are able to determine when there is an acception to the connection and then allow for commands such as Attack, Defend, and Heal to be collected to then be sent to the server program.
 ____
 ## Implementation Challenges
 * We struggled with ensuring all the bits were being transfered between clients.